Search

 Creating Extensions

-Functionize Extensions, or microservice endpoints, provide limitless control over test executions by exposing the runtime object model.
-Users can manipulate input values, files, and more, allowing customization...
+Functionize Extensions, or microservice endpoints, provide powerful flexibility and control over test executions by exposing the runtime object model.
+Extensions enable users to manipulate runtime values such as input data, uploaded/downloaded files, sc...

 -